The City (Vangelis album): Instruments

-Vangelis plays all instruments: exclusively synthesizers and drum machines.
-Vocals are by various guest artists, with narrative by Roman Polanski and Emmanuelle Seigner.
+Vangelis plays all instruments: exclusively synthesisers and drum machines.
+Spoken-word vocals are contributed by various guest artists (Kathy Hill on "Good to See You"; Mikamo Yuko and Kimura Rieko on "Twilight" and "Red Lights"), with recorded footsteps and vocal narrative at points throughout the album by Roman Polanski and Emmanuelle Seigner.

 Style

 Vangelis employs a wide range of styles, from jazz (2) and rock (3) to new age (5, 6).
 Instrument patches are all synthesizer-based, but sound very convincing (trumpet on 1, guitar on 3, cello on 8).

 Although The City is the first album after Direct (1988), there is no mention of the "Direct series" as discussed in that album's sleeve notes.
 It can also not be easily linked with his subsequent work, such as the 1492: Conquest of Paradise soundtrack.
-Vangelis would later compose the soundtrack for Polanski's film Bitter Moon.